Facebook whistleblower Senate hearing: how to watch Frances Haugen’s testimony today

 - Facebook has consistently chosen its own profits over user safety, resulting in Facebook amplifying “division, extremism, and polarization—and undermining societies around the world.

-- Facebook’s “profit optimizing machine is generating self-harm and self-hate—especially for vulnerable groups, like teenage girls.
+- Facebook’s profit optimizing machine is generating self-harm and self-hate—especially for vulnerable groups, like teenage girls.

 - As long as Facebook is operating in the dark, it is accountable to no one.
 And it will continue to make choices that go against the common good.